 Upon the discharge of a lien(s), the lienholder shall deliver to the owner, or the owner's designee, a discharge of the lien within ten (10) days from receipt of final payment.
-The release may be executed on the Prescribed Form for Release of Lien, VTR-266, the prescribed release of lien space located on the certificate of title, or on the lienholder's official letterhead.
+The release may be executed on an original Prescribed Form for Release of Lien (Form VTR-266), the prescribed release of lien space located on the certificate of title, or on the lienholder's official letterhead.